3meters/tipe/Readme.md

   See "is" for a popular, reliable, battle-tested type-checker:  https://github.com/enricomarino/is

-  Still reading?
   Why use tipe?
 Short answer, you probably shouldn't; you should write you own.
 A type checker is not worth a module dependency.
 Feel free to copy any code or ideas you find usefull.
 We certainly did.

   Still reading?
-Tipe provides a base method, tipe(identifier) that returns a string for all valid identifiers, making it a valid replacement for the javascripts native typeof.
+Tipe provides a base method, tipe(identifier) that returns a string for all valid identifiers, making it a valid replacement for Javascript's native typeof.
 It fixes all the obvious bugs in typeof.
 This is useful if you want to write switch statements based on the type of identifiers.

-  Tipe adds one feature we find useful: you can add your own custom tipes for any constructor.
+  Tipeown custom tipes for any constructor.
+See the docs below.

-  Tipe may be faster than is, although Here are
+  Tipe aims to be fast.
+Run node bench to compare the performance of tipe versus is.

-  We rely on tipe for a closed-source public web service backing a mobile application.
+  We rely on tipe for a large-scale, closed-source public web service backing mobile apps, and keep track of it every day.
+We welcome all improvements.

   Enjoy!